Comparison·Jun 15, 2026·13 min read

 Every decision is logged with the policy version that produced it, the inputs, the outputs, and the reasoning trace.
 Regulators get a complete, replayable history of every credit decision.
 Same standard whether you are reporting to MAS, OJK, BSP, RBI, the FCA, or a state regulator.

-If you are evaluating loan decisioning platforms, the fastest way to decide is a 45-minute walkthrough on your own loan flow with your own documents.
-We will show you the Decisioning Canvas, a live policy edit, and document intake on real applications.
-Book a Floowed walkthrough, or run a loan application, free, and decide from there.
+If you are evaluating loan decisioning platforms, the fastest way to decide is a walkthrough on your own loan flow with your own documents.
+We will show you the Decisioning Engine, a live policy edit, and document intake on real applications.
+Book a demo, or start free, and decide from there.